nathanboktae/mocha-casperjs/README.md

 Set Casper's timeout.
 If not set, no timeout will happen.
 This is one overall timeout for the entire test run.

+`--wait-timeout=<timeout in ms>`

+Set Casper's waitTimeout, the timeout used by the `waitFor*` family of functions.
+If not set, the casper default is used (as of this writting, it is 5 seconds)

+`--step-timeout=<timeout in ms>`

+Set Casper's stepTimeout, the timeout for individual steps.
+If not set, the casper default is used (as of this writing, no timeout is set).

 `--file=<file>`

 Pipe reporter output to the specified file instead of standard out.
 Use this if you have to filter out console messages from reporter output, like for `json`, `xunit`, etc. type of reporters